oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-When the holder sends SD-JWT-R to the Verifier, it MUST be a base64url-encoded
+When the holder sends SD-JWT-R to the Verifier, it MUST be a JWS
-JWS as described in Section 5.1 of [@!RFC7515].
-JWS Compact Serialization and
+represented as the JWS Compact Serialization as described in
-JWS JSON Serialization can be used.
+Section 7.1 of [@!RFC7515].

 If holder binding is desired, the SD-JWT-R is signed by the holder.
 If no
 holder binding is to be used, the `none` algorithm is used, i.e., the document